IPC a delivery partner of the Children and Young People’s Mental Health and Wellbeing Commissioning Development Programme

-IPC facilitators Graeme McLaren and Mark Molloy delivered the first seminar of a one year development programme aimed at commissioners implementing 'Future in Mind and the Five Year Forward View for Mental Health'.
+IPC facilitators Graeme McLaren and Mark Molloy delivered the first seminar of a one year development programme aimed at commissioners implementing 'Future in Mind and the Five Year Forward View for Mental Health' in February 2017.

 The programme, commissioned by NHS England and co-ordinated by NEL Consulting, covers topics including leadership development and the use of data to commission evidence-based, effective services.

 The seminar delivered by IPC was titled ‘Strategic Planning for Better Outcomes’.
 It focused on:

 - putting children and young people’s voices and experiences at the centre of commissioning

 - commissioning for a whole systems approach to mental health and emotional wellbeing